mswietlicki/Blog/attiny-85-sleep-mode.md

 Lately I found myself in need to reduce power consumption of my LED Staff AVR controller while idle.

 ATTiny85 have 3 sleep modes: Idle, ADC Noise Reduction and Power-down.
 Power-down (SLEEP\_MODE\_PWR_DOWN) will stop internal clock and everything other than Watchdog, INT0 and Pin Change (PCINTx).
-In this mode AVR consumes less power than I can measure (less than 0.1mA).
+In this mode AVR consumes less power than I can measure (supposedly 1.8µA @ 3.3V).

 To switch to sleep mode use this code:
 ```C